carla-simulator/carla/Docs/cont_contribution_guidelines.md

 ---
 ## Report bugs

-If any issue arises while using CARLA, it can be reported in the [issue section][issueslink] on GitHub.
+Issues can be reported in the [issue section][issueslink] on GitHub.
 Before reporting a new bug, make sure to do some checkups.

 __1. Check if the bug has been reported.__ Look it up in that same issue section on GitHub.